tektoncd/community/teps/0115-tekton-catalog-git-based-versioning.md

     - name: version
       value: 0.5
 ```

-The `"version"` will default to the latest version if not provided.

 We propose adding a `"catalog"` parameter to the Hub Resolver.
 This will be useful in resolving conflicts when
 resources from separate Catalogs have the same names.
 For example, a `TaskRun` executing the "openshift-client"